samuelyhsu/rt_thread_core/README.md

 If you are interested in RT-Thread and want to join in the development of RT-Thread and become a code contributor,please refer to the [Code Contribution Guide](documentation/contribution_guide/contribution_guide.md).

-## Thanks for the following contributors!
+## Thanks for the following contributors

 <a href="https://github.com/RT-Thread/rt-thread/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=RT-Thread/rt-thread" />